philgooch/ClauseSplitter/README.md

 ClauseSplitter for GATE
 ================================================

-This crude plugin attempts to split English sentences into clauses, using some simple grammatical rules.
+This plugin splits English sentences into clauses, using some simple grammatical patterns.
 It could probably be adapted for other European languages.

 How to use this plugin
 =======================